 This has a rather obvious strategic implication for camera makers -that being that interchangeable lens cameras represent a significant cross-selling opportunity.
 As such they constitute a higher growth potential portion of the market than do fixed lens cameras.

 No one can predict with certainty where the sales of digital cameras will eventually settle.
 My best guess looking at historical camera sales volumes is that we will see some additional erosion…with the market potentially levelling out in the 25 million to 30 million unit range by 2020.

 Next article in the series: Digital camera market winners and losers

 Article and graphics Copyright Thomas Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.